Version History

 Each version snapshot includes:

-- Complete story content
+- Complete story content (using diff compression for space efficiency)

 - All bookmarks and notes